So, you’ve made the decision to create an online course and now you are wondering whether you can make any money with it..

 Once you know the transformation you’re offering, it’s time to move on to the next step, which is…

 2. How Much is This Transformation Worth?

-This is much easier to calculate if your transformation involves helping your students make more money.
+This is much easier to price your online course if your transformation involves helping your students make more money.